vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 the [match-phase
 degradation](https://docs.vespa.ai/en/graceful-degradation.html#match-phase-degradation)
-feature, which sets an upper limit on the number of documents ranked , using a document attribute.
-This feature also includes diversity criteria so that the results exposed to grouping also are diversified.
+feature, which sets an upper limit on the number of documents ranked , using a document side quality attribute.
+The match phase degradation feature supports diversity criteria so that the matches exposed to grouping also are diversified.
+The <em>match-phase</em> diversification is currently not supported for the approximate nearest neighbor search operator.

 The number of unique values the field is data-dependent, fewer unique values is better.
 The number of nodes in the cluster